microsoft/fluentui/packages/react-textarea/Spec.md

 ## Behaviors

-_Explain how the component will behave in use, including:_
+TODO: Until the upcoming design review, behavior hasn't been set and will be updated when approved.

 - Component States
   - Rest